 Commonly referred to as a “Minor DUI”, this is a misnomer in that it does not currently count as a DUI on one’s record nor does it invoke the same penalties as a DUI.
 Below are some of the differences and similarities between a Minor DUI and an a regular DUI.

 What differentiates this charge from a DUI, other than the age requirement, is that to be convicted, the person’s BAC need only be a 0.02 or greater.
 Unlike a DUI, whether or not the individual is impaired generally does not matter.
 The elements of this charge are set out in RCW 46.61.503.
 A Minor DUI in Washington does not carry the mandatory penalties of a DUI.

 There are similarities between a Minor DUI and a regular DUI.

 The Department of Licensing will take an action against the license of a minor who has a BAC over a 0.02 the same as it would an adult who had a breath test of a .08.
 If the minor is under 18, the action could be more extreme.

 As with a DUI, the court will be concerned about the alcohol element of the crime.
 It will likely expect an alcohol evaluation and follow up as it would with a person charged under the DUI statute.

 A “Minor DUI” is Still a Crime

 Despite the differences between DUI and “Minor DUI” consequences, a “Minor DUI” is still a crime.
-It is punishable by potential jail, license suspension, probation, fines.
-As a simple misdemeanor it carries a maximum sentence of 90 days in jail, a $1,000.00 fine and two years of probation.
+It is punishable by potential jail, license suspension, probation, and fines.
+As a simple misdemeanor, it carries a maximum sentence of 90 days in jail, a $1,000.00 fine, and two years of probation.